MimiOnuoha/Impossible-Maps/README.md

 **WEEK ONE** (March 20): Introductions
 *Introductions to class and to each other/semester set-up:  What is a map, what is the history of mapping, what the different parts of a web map do and what they can be used for, what are impossible maps?*

+Reading:

+- "Experimental Geography: From Cultural Production to the Production of Space", Trevor Paglen

+Assignment:

+- Go through [this](http://maptime.io/anatomy-of-a-web-map/#0) (may take a minute to load correctly)
+- Create a map like the map we made in class.
+Consult the [leaflet documentation](http://leafletjs.com/) to figure out how to change the view of your map (based on lat and long values) and how to add a marker and popup.
+Get your map online in some fashion and submit it using the homework form (above).
+- Along with your map, post a short 300-500 word entry about your thoughts on the readings, the process of making your first web map(s), or anything we talked about in class.
+What is interesting (or uninteresting) to you about maps, space, and digital representations of both?
+- If you're not used to the terminal or the command line, I highly suggest you read Allison Parrish's text on [UNIX text processing tools](http://rwet.decontextualize.com/book/unix/) up until the section that begins with "Structure of UNIX commands".

+BONUS: (not required, we won't talk about it in class, but just for those of you who can't get enough): skim the intro to [this comparison](https://www.justinobeirne.com/cartography-comparison) between Apple and Google Maps.

 **WEEK TWO**  (March 27):  The Perils of Web Mapping *Slippy web maps, the differences between Leaflet and Mapbox and vector vs raster tiles.
 What is geodata, how do we create it and add it to our maps?*